Vietnam.vn - Nền tảng quảng bá Việt Nam

 Warning about potential risks from some sunscreens

-(Dan Tri) - The hot summer is when sunscreens "take the throne", but not all types are really effective in sun protection, some are even extremely toxic.
+(Dan Tri) - The hot summer is when sunscreens "take the throne", but not all of them are really effective in sun protection, some are even extremely toxic.

-Nearly 80 percent of the more than 2,000 sunscreen products sold in the United States fail safety, health, and effectiveness tests, according to a new report from the Environmental Working Group (EWG), sounding the alarm about what consumers are putting on their skin.
+Nearly 80% of the more than 2,000 sunscreen products sold in the US fail to meet safety, health and effectiveness standards, according to a new report from the Environmental Working Group (EWG), sounding the alarm about what consumers are putting on their skin.

 "Using sunscreen is essential and provides better protection than not using it at all, but not all sunscreens are created equal," emphasizes Dr. David Andrews, EWG's acting chief science officer.